 Introducing #RethinkTheDrink––a student-focused cross-country talkback tour and national health initiative to combat binge drinking on Canadian campuses. #RethinkTheDrink will facilitate an important conversation on the potentially hazardous relationship students have with binge drinking.
 This event will include a showing of the documentary Girls' Night Out, followed by an in-depth audience and panel discussion.

-An afternoon presentation of The Hunting Ground, a documentary film about the incidence of sexual violence on post-secondary campuses.
-This film highlights the statistic that one in five women experience sexual assault in university, and will facilitate a conversation about Concordia’s policy on Sexual Violence, how to support survivors, and a call to action to end sexual violence.
+Join ConcordiaTalks for tea, muffins, and an afternoon showing of 2015 documentary The Hunting Ground (trailer), a film about the incidence of sexual violence on post-secondary campuses.
+Afterwards ConcordiaTalks will facilitate a conversation about Concordia’s policy on Sexual Violence, how to support survivors, and a call to action to end sexual violence.

 —Trigger warning: this film deals with the topic of sexual violence—